--What detergent should we use?
+1 – What detergent should we use?

--What kind of wash routine should we follow?
+2 – What kind of wash routine should we follow?

--How do we troubleshoot diaper laundry problems?
+3 – How do we troubleshoot diaper laundry problems?

-Here are some basic laundry tips I’ve learned after 5 years of diapering (and still counting).
+Here are some basic laundry tips I’ve learned after 8 years of diapering (and still counting).
 They should be helpful to anyone, no matter what kind of diapers, water or machine you have.
-Two other great resources when it comes to laundry troubleshooting are local support groups and diaper manufacturers.
+And don’t forget that cloth diaper brands and shops can be great resources if you have questions.

-- Mainstream detergents like Arm & Hammer, Tide and ALL are easy to buy because you can pick them up just about anywhere.
+- Mainstream detergents like Arm & Hammer, Tide and Purex are easy to buy because you can pick them up just about anywhere.
 They help streamline your routine when you can use the same thing for your diapers that you do for your clothes.
 They may potentially help with odor or other problems that a natural or “cloth safe” detergent wasn’t able to address.

-- Natural detergents are basically mainstream detergents with “eco-friendly labeling.
+- Natural detergents are basically mainstream detergents with eco-friendly labeling.
 Two examples are Seventh Generation and Molly’s Suds.
 If the ingredients in mainstream detergent are causing a reaction or rash in your child, natural products might be your answer.

 The Real Diaper Association (RDA) has a handy detergent-finder that you can use to search for brands with or without ingredients, if that’s important to you.